 Maggie Haberman, now she goes on TV and she starts blaming Donald Trump for the fact that she and her newspaper and the rest of the mob, because it's mob thought with all these people in the media, got it wrong rather than taking the blame, fixing it, and saying we were wrong.

-We got it wrong, we'll do better.
+We got it wrong.

 Oh, that's so hard to do.